GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset.} We evaluate on Graph4real, a real-world benchmark with graphs from 40 to 1,000 nodes spanning transportation, social, web, and citation domains.
 The dataset includes both in-toolset and out-toolset tasks, with 500 test instances per task and scale (across domains).
 To ensure fair comparisons, we use standard adjacency lists for graph text representation for main experiments in Table~\ref{Table1}.
-Additional experiments on public datasets are provided in Appendix~\ref{Public Dataset}.
+Additionally, we introduce public datasets: NLGraph~\cite{DBLP:conf/nips/WangFHTHT23}, Talk like a Graph~\cite{DBLP:journals/corr/abs-2310-04560}, GraphWiz~\cite{DBLP:journals/corr/abs-2402-16029}, GraphArena~\cite{DBLP:conf/iclr/TangZLCL25}, GraCoRe~\cite{DBLP:conf/coling/YuanLWQ25} and GraphInstruct~\cite{DBLP:journals/corr/abs-2403-04483}.